The top patent challenges for fintech companies

 However, several legal cases over the past few years have complicated the pursuit of FinTech patents.
 The Supreme Court ruled in 2014 that a proposed FinTech service delivering online escrow was just an abstract idea not eligible for patent protection.

 Alice Corp was a FinTech startup that allowed a third party to reduce settlement risk in financial trading systems.
 They held four patents, so they brought CLS Bank International to court for using technology that was too similar to theirs.
 The court ruled against Alice Corp, raising the bar for what can be protected under U.S. patent guidelines.

 How to protect fintech ideas

-Any company that wants to protect their investments should start by reviewing Kiss Patent’s Ultimate Guide to Patent Success.
+Any company that wants to protect their investments should start by reviewing our steps on how to get a patent.
 There are so many changes happening now with FinTech case law, that it would be smart to have a patent expert guide you in making sure you can file effective patent submissions.
 For a FinTech idea to be eligible for a patent under U.S. case law, it must solve a specific problem in a way that provides a technical advantage and has practical application, rather than simply solving a more general economic principle using a computer.

 In the case of FinTech, patent proposals must meet standards such as increase network security for a transaction, greatly enhance computer resource usage, boost reliability in the speed of network traffic or present an innovative interface for financial transactions.